Xeno (series): Themes

 The "Xeno" prefix, which means something strange or foreign to a group, was used in connection with the game's themes.
 The Xeno title has been repeated throughout the series: in an interview concerning Xenoblade Chronicles, director Tetsuya Takahashi said that the prefix had become a symbol referencing the previous works of Monolith Soft.
 Later still, the Xeno title was described as a means of distinguishing Takahashi's work, phrased by the interviewer as a "director's signature".
 All of the games in the series have made use of a science fiction premise, although this has sometimes been placed in the background within settings more common to the fantasy genre.

 According to Takahashi, each game in the series revolves around different themes.
 Xenogears, Xenosaga, and Xenoblade series make extensive use of various religious and philosophical themes.
 Xenogears incorporated concepts from the works of Friedrich Nietzsche, Sigmund Freud and Carl Jung.
 A particular reference is protagonist Fei, whose personality is split into multiple parts, one of which is a violent persona known as "Id".
 In addition, Xenogears uses motifs and references to abrahamic belief systems, along with other concepts such as reincarnation.
 During the development stage, main antagonist Deus' Japanese name was to have been "Yahweh", but the team were convinced by localization lead Richard Honeywood not to use it, and instead made the name a pun on a piece of Japanese slang.

 The Xenosaga series made heavy use of biblical elements, particularly the New Testament.
 There are also extensive references to Gnosticism, Judaism and Jungian psychology.
 The games' principal writer said that the themes also paralleled many other world religions.
 The works of Nietzsche were also referenced in the Xenosaga games: the first Xenosaga drew its main theme from the "Will to power", a concept coined by Nietzsche to describe the driving motivation of humanity.
 The subtitles of each main Xenosaga also reference the ideas and works of Nietzsche.

-The themes of Xenoblade Chronicles focused on the main characters overcoming a pre-determined fate and finding the meaning of human existence, along with what Takahashi described as "contrasting the realms of the micro and the macro".
+The themes of Xenoblade focused on the main characters overcoming a pre-determined fate and finding the meaning of human existence, along with what Takahashi described as "contrasting the realms of the micro and the macro".
 Xenoblade Chronicles X was a deliberate move away from this style of storytelling and the incorporation of philosophical themes: according to Takahashi, the concept was to create a solid gameplay foundation on which to base a future work which would feature a stronger story.
 Despite this, it covered similar thematic ground to Xenoblade Chronicles.